ACTL4001-T1-2022/github-showcase-page-the-esteemed-geckos/README.md

                               Stat*(1 - ifelse(runif(1) <= 0.9, runif(1)*0.1, -runif(1)*0.1))))))
 }
 ```

+>`ifelse` had to be used instead of `if` and `else` statements so that the function could be applied in a pipeline.

 Simulations were then run to determine, the ranking of the teams over the next 10 years.
 Below is an example of 1 simulation for the performance of the teams in the next 10 years.
+Here Rarita ranks 3rd in 2022.

 ![](teammovement.png)